EESports7/Oxy/README.md

 > I might make a FAQ section if I feel the need to.
 > If you have any questions, feel free to make an issue request.

 This format focuses entirely on size, but the performance isn't *the worse*.
-This format uses a combination of [Zstandard compression](https://github.com/facebook/zstd), [vu128 variable integers](https://john-millikin.com/vu128-efficient-variable-length-integers), and grouped input types to optimize for size.
+This format uses a combination of [LZMA2 compression](https://en.wikipedia.org/wiki/LZMA#LZMA2_format), [vu128 variable integers](https://john-millikin.com/vu128-efficient-variable-length-integers), and grouped input types to optimize for size.
 An added bonus of grouped inputs is the ability to multithread parsing each input in parallel.
 Ideally, this format **should be implemented along side [Hydro](https://github.com/EESports7/Hydro)** because this format does not save inputs that happen multiple times in a single frame in a lossless manner.
 (See [this section](https://github.com/EESports7/Oxy/edit/main/README.md#sub-frame-logic) for more info)
 ## Structure

-Version 1.0.0
+Version 1.1.0

 Files should end in ".oxy"
 ### Header (Metadata)
 ```
 std::string magicNumber = "OXYGMD";                //
-oxy::SemVar oxyVersion = oxy::SemVer(1,0,0);       //
+oxy::SemVar oxyVersion = oxy::SemVer(1,1,0);       //
 uint32_t errorCheck;                               // Uses CRC32 on macro data for integrity checks

 std::string macroName;                             //